clintonjosephs/to-do-list/README.md

 - Open your terminal and run the following command: git clone https://github.com/clintonjosephs/to-do-list.git
 - Run the command "npm install"
 - Run the command "npm run build"
-- Run the command "npm test"
+- Run the command " npm test "
 - Run the command "npm run start"

 Once you completed this steps you should see the app running at: http://localhost:8080/ in your browser.